ni/nimble/specs/templates/component-interaction-design.md

 - *Link to appropriate ARIA authoring guidelines*
 - *Full description of the proposed interaction design using a keyboard*
 - *Additional accessibility considerations like ARIA role/states/properties*

-## Validation
-- *Description of or link to testing plan*
-- *Description of or link to testing outcomes*

-[TBD]
-- *Quote or link to feedback from design reviews.
-New interaction design patterns require broad support from design stakeholders (IxD, ViD, POs) before they can be adopted within Nimble.*
-- *Quote or link to feedback from user feedback.
-All interaction design patterns should be user tested with some combination of internal and external users.
-Consult with the User Research team for low-cost ways to validate your design.*

 ## Open Issues
 *Highlight any open questions for discussion during the spec PR.
 Before the spec is approved these should typically be resolved with the answers incorporated in this document.*